jrh-dev/jrh-dev.github.io/_posts/2022-08-25-send_email_power_auto.md

 ### Using R

-We can create the HTTP request in R using the `httr` package.
+We can create and send a HTTP request in R using the `httr` package.

 ```r
 library(httr)